 Bransfield charted a segment of the Trinity Peninsula and followed the edge of the icesheet in a north-easterly direction and discovered various points on Elephant Island and Clarence Island, which he also formally claimed for the British Crown.
 The charts from the journey were given to the Admirality and on this day they are in the possession of the Hydrographic department in Taunton, Somerset.

 Bransfield left the Navy in 1820 and took command of various merchant ships in the following years.
 The remainder of Edward Bransfield’s life was obscure.
 He died on 31 October 1852 in his sixty-seventh year and was buried in Brighton, England.
+In addition to Mount Bransfield, the sea lane between the South Shetland Islands and the Trinity Peninsula to Bransfield is also called the Bransfield Strait.
+The Bransfield Island and the Bransfield Trough also bear his name.
 During 2000 the Royal Mail issued a commemorative stamp in Bransfield’s honour, but as no likeness of him could be found, the stamp depicted instead RRS Bransfield, an Antarctic surveying vessel named after him.

 References and Further Reading: